-&lt;sup>6 The Applicant believes that the City allows a 60 percent reduction in scenic overviews based on Implementation Plan section 17.18.060(F)(2).
+&lt;sup>6 The Applicant believes that the City allows a 60 percent reduction in scenic overviews based on its reading of LCP Implementation Plan Section 17.096.020(E)(2).
 However, this standard is inapplicable to this project for two reasons.
-First, this Implementation Plan section applies to the North Spyglass and Motel District Planning Areas, not the South Palisades Planning Area.
-Second, as explained above, the LCP states that Implementation Plan provisions are subordinate to LCP Policies.
-Thus the proper standard of review includes the three LCP Policies shown above, i.e. Policies D-23, D-28, and LU-B-5.
+First, this Implementation Plan section applies to the North Spyglass Planning Area, not the South Palisades Planning Area where this project is located.
+The North Spyglass Planning Area is oriented toward visitor-serving hotel uses where some view blockage may be allowed in certain circumstances in order to maximize visitor-accommodations in that area of the City.
+Second, as explained above, to the extent there is any question of intent the LCP states that Implementation Plan provisions are subordinate to LCP policies.
+Thus the proper standard of review includes the three LUP Policies cited above (i.e. Policies D-23, D-28, and LU-B-5).